EU-TEACHING/teaching-app/README.md

 ## IMX8 Instructions :vertical_traffic_light:
 For deployment on the IMX8
-Moving the docker directory to the external storage
+Moving the docker directory to the external storage (you can skip this if the internal memory is large enough).

 ```bash
  systemctl docker stop
  fdisk /dev/mmcblk1